 Think about it.

 Many police officers and first responders have irregular sleep schedules.
-Taking into consideration how much stress effects sleep and vice-versa, there are countless officers and first responders that aren’t getting the sleep they need.
+Taking into consideration how much stress affects your sleep and vice-versa, there are countless officers and first responders that aren’t getting the sleep they need.

 According to Consumer Reports, about 10% of the people that take CBD do so for better sleep.
-For police officers and first responders that need to sleep well and be well rested and alert to perform to the best of their ability, CBD could be the answer.
+For police officers and first responders that need to sleep well, be well rested and fully alert to perform to the best of their ability, CBD could be the answer.
 Especially for those that don’t want to take over-the-counter or prescription sleeping pills.

 According to Police Chief Magazine, police officers are “almost guaranteed to events that can be physically traumatizing.”
-There’s no doubt that field operations can lead to serious injury, but there are also more common everyday things that can lead to pain that jobs like being a police officer or first responder entail.
+There’s no doubt that field operations can lead to serious injuries, but there are also common everyday happenings that can injure a police officer or first responder7.

 Research shows that due to the unpredictability and physical nature of such positions, they are at a higher risk of work-related physical injury.
-The most common sites of injury amongst police officers are soft tissue sprains, but more serious injuries are also a part of the job.
+The most common injuries amongst police officers are soft tissue sprains, but more serious injuries are also a part of the job8.

-Lower back pain is extremely common, with 62% of police officers experiencing back pain on a regular basis.
-Sitting or standing for long periods of time, wearing heavy duty belts, and even working late nights are all known to contribute to lower back pain amongst police officers.
+Lower back pain is also extremely common, with 62% of police officers experiencing back pain on a regular basis.
+Sitting or standing for long periods of time, wearing heavy duty belts, and even working late nights are all known to contribute to lower back pain amongst police officers9.

 Final Thoughts on CBD for Police Officers and First Responders